RIMS-Code/RIMSEval/docs/gui/install.rst

 You do not need to have an existing python environment, since all dependencies will be installed along.

-.. warning:: Issues on macOS
+.. note:: Issues on macOS

     Once you moved the `RIMSEvaluation` program from the `dmg` archive into your `Applications` folder, your macOS might still tell you